benjaminsnorris/bsn.io/_drafts/2016-08-31-handling-live-text-reload-elegantly.md

 }
 ```

 This is even more useful when combined with the automated tests that ensure that it is working properly.
-Rather than including all the code here for that, I made a [gist](https://gist.github.com/benjaminsnorris/710d22ef066ae249156f7f959be7debe) with the details.
+Here is a gist with all of the tests:

+{% gist benjaminsnorris/710d22ef066ae249156f7f959be7debe TextEditingSpec.swift %}